 What kind of sun-dried tomatoes to use?

 This dip works well with nearly any kind of sun-dried tomatoes you find or have on hand: whole or julienned, dry or oil-packed.
-Scroll down to the full recipe for complete notes on how to adjust based on what you are using!

 Good news: this literally takes 10 minutes to make.
 It’s a straightforward throw-in-the-food-processor-and blitz situation.
 Combine white beans and garlic.
 Puree.
 Looking good!
 Now add sun-dried tomatoes, herbs, salt, and pepper.
 Puree again.
 Looking GREAT!